-The TxDOT Bryan District is developing plans to widen US 79 from west of IH 45 (Buffalo) to west of FM 1512 (near Jewett) in Leon County, Texas.
+The TxDOT Bryan District is developing plans to widen US 79 from west of IH 45 (Buffalo) to the west of FM 1512 (near Jewett) in Leon County, Texas.
 The project is needed because of anticipated population growth, a high percentage of heavy truck traffic through Jewett, increasing crash rates along US 79 over the last five years, high pedestrian traffic through Jewett during Flea Market weekends, operation concerns associated with an at-grade, ground level railroad crossing at Nucor, and lack of bicycle/pedestrian accommodations within Jewett.
 The purpose of the proposed project is to enhance safety, improve mobility, and provide added capacity for future traffic.
 Additional right of way would be required.

 US 79 is an undivided rural roadway with a 12-ft travel lane in each direction bounded by 10-ft paved shoulders and open ditches.
 The existing right of way of US 79 is 100-ft wide.
 Southwest of Jewett, US 79 has entrance and exit ramps for the FM 39 intersection.
-In Jewett, US 79 consist of two 12-ft travel lanes with 10-ft outside shoulders and a 14-ft center turn lane.
+In Jewett, US 79 consists of two 12-ft travel lanes with 10-ft outside shoulders and a 14-ft center turn lane.

 The proposed project is currently evaluating two alternatives: the Existing Corridor Alternative and the Relief Route Alternative.
 A Relief Route Concept was presented at the US 79 Public Meeting held on April 11, 2019.
 Based on public comments received, TxDOT added a US 79 Relief Route Alternative Study with a corresponding study area that extends around the north side of the City of Jewett.
 Both alternatives would provide for pedestrian and bicycle improvements through Jewett.